-Matthew Clive McCrimmon Scott won his first cap for Scotland as an injury replacement for Lee Jones, his Edinburgh clubmate, in the 2012 RBS 6 Nations Championship match against Ireland in Dublin.
+Matthew Clive McCrimmon Scott won his first cap for Scotland as an injury replacement for Lee Jones, his then Edinburgh clubmate, in the 2012 RBS 6 Nations Championship match against Ireland in Dublin.

 He made his first start, as centre, in the historic 9-6 victory over Australia in New South Wales in June 2012 and continued as first choice for the other wins over Fiji and Samoa.

-Having become a regular feature in the Edinburgh Rugby midfield, Scott penned a two-year contract extension in January 2012, one month before making a try-scoring debut for Scotland A in the 35-0 win over England Saxons at Netherdale and earning his first full Scotland cap in the RBS 6 Nations the following month (against Ireland at the Aviva Stadium).
+Having become a regular feature in the Edinburgh Rugby midfield, Scott penned a two-year contract extension in January 2012, one month before making a try-scoring debut for Scotland A in the 35-0 win over England Saxons at Netherdale (and earning his first full Scotland cap the following month).

 Matt Scott was deputy head boy at Currie High School and graduated in law from Edinburgh University, completing his studies while in the throngs of earning his first cap for his country and featuring in the Heineken Cup semi-final against Ulster.